 This book will be of interest to researchers of South African culture and society, religion, anthropology, and sociology.

-Like most academic books, the title is currently priced for university libraries, but a less expensibe paperback edition should be published in late 2022.
+Like most academic books, the title is currently priced for university libraries, but a less expensive paperback edition is forthcoming.